Dear Parents and Carers,

 As children play outside in all weathers except heavy rain and snow, they must have a warm, waterproof coat in school

 Children receive ‘Dojos’ for behaviour and learning which exemplifies our school values.
 They are also awarded certificates and badges for outstanding efforts in subjects and for living by the school’s values.
 Exceptional behaviour may also result in a Headteacher’s Certificate.
 Children are made aware of the consequences of inappropriate behaviour.
 Children will always be given a warning before sanctions are issued.
 Children may be asked to take time out to reflect in their own class or another class in their year group.
 More serious instances of poor behaviour are recorded on a 369 sheet and you will be informed.
-Children may also be sent to playtime or lunchtime reflection.
 Each class also competes to win a weekly lining-up and attendance awards.

 Over the course of the year, there will be a range of trips designed to deepen your child’s understanding of and enthusiasm for the topic we will study.
 We will always let you know in advance about a scheduled trip through a letter.